Air Travel Is Going to Be Very Bad, for a Very Long Time

 Adam Serwer: The coronavirus was an emergency until Trump found out who was dying

 Everything will be slower.
 If you check baggage, the handles may need to be wiped before staff members touch them.
-If you don’t think you’ll be checking baggage, think again: the airlines will likely crack down further on carry-on items, which potentially come into contact with other passengers.
+If you don’t think you’ll be checking baggage, think again: The airlines will likely crack down further on carry-on items, which potentially come into contact with other passengers.
 On the bright side, less carry-on baggage will reduce the rugby-scrum nature of the boarding process.
 It will also diminish impending delays at the TSA checkpoint, where agents may need to stop and wipe down bins after exposure to each passenger’s coat and bags.
 “You can wipe down every bin when you have only 100,000 people traveling every day,” Helane Becker told me.
 “But if you have 500,000 people”—still less than a quarter of what the volume used to be—“it is going to be a nightmare.”

 Everyone I spoke with said that the long-term effects of this public-health crisis are likely to match the “security theater” since the 9/11 attacks—for instance, the requirement that most passengers take off their shoes at TSA checkpoints, now more than 18 years after a man named Richard Reid attempted to blow up a plane by lighting the fuse to some explosives he had packed into the soles of his boots, and the ban on taking more than a few ounces of liquid aboard a flight.
 For the aviation business, “public-health theater” might include hand-sanitizer dispensers placed throughout airports; or tape markings on the floor indicating ideal separation distances; or other steps that can’t hurt, but also can’t solve the fundamental problem of packing a lot of people into a confined space.
 Will there be “healthy traveler” credentials that serve as a counterpart to today’s “trusted traveler” status?
 Will passengers be more willing, or less, to trade their personal privacy, and personal trackability, to increase their own convenience or advance overall safety?
 No one presumed to know the answers yet.